What Is a Joint Venture Agreement?

 Find a suitable partner who complements your company’s existing structure.
 For example, suppose your business developed an innovative new product, but you don’t have adequate distribution channels.
 You might look for a business partner with established channels and a good industry reputation.

 Contact different distributions to assess their interest in partnering with you.
-Ensure you trust the company leaders you choose by evaluating their skills, industry expertise, and cultural fit.
-Conducting this due diligence can increase your confidence in your chosen partner.
+Ensure you trust the company leaders you choose, evaluating their skills, industry expertise, and cultural fit.
+When you conduct this due diligence, you can have more confidence in your chosen partner.

 Here are some elements to consider about a potential partner: